 This beach is perfect if you have young children.
 There is a shallow side on the one end of the beach, as well as a deeper side for adults.

-There are a few boats docked here, but nothing too invasive.
+There are a few boats docked here, but nothing too invasive or bothersome.